Table of Contents

 Health Crises Amplified by Climate Variability

-The intersection of heat, humidity, and poverty in tropical regions amplifies the human health toll of climate change.
-The health sector faces a dual burden: treating new and intensified climate-related illnesses while also managing the breakdown of health infrastructure caused by extreme weather events.
+The intersection of heat, humidity, poverty, and limited healthcare infrastructure in tropical regions amplifies the health burdens imposed by climate change.
+The health sector faces a dual challenge: managing emerging and intensified climate-related diseases while coping with the damage to health infrastructure caused by extreme weather events such as cyclones and floods.

 Expanding Geographies of Vector-Borne Diseases